radancyco/radancyco.github.io/uid/code-standards/index.md

 * [JPEGmini](http://www.jpegmini.com/) (Online Tool, jpg only)
 * [RIOT](http://luci.criosweb.ro/riot/) (Standalone Application)

+### 2.5 Minify

+#### 2.5.1 HTML
+Do not minify HTML.

+#### 2.5.2 CSS
+CSS should be minified if saving memory is worth sacrificing readability.
+Such occasions would include extremely large CSS files, or when minifying the code would push the site size under the designated performance budget and all other optimizations have been exhausted.

+#### 2.5.3 Javascript
+Javascript should be minified if saving memory is worth sacrificing readability.
+Such occasions would include extremely large JS files, or when minifying the code would push the site size under the designated performance budget and all other optimizations have been exhausted.
+Another occasion would include a custom library commonly used on many sites with a solid understanding of how to implement it among all team members.

+#### 2.5.4 Third-Party Libraries
+All third-party libraries should be minified unless some sort of customization has been made to it and requires readability.

 [Return to Table of Contents](#table-of-contents){: .back-to-toc }

 ## 3. Markup